What Causes Borderline Personality Disorder?

 7. Empathy is foreign to narcissists.

-The narcissist is incapable of seeing things from others point of view.
+The narcissist is incapable of seeing things from other’s points of view.
 He can’t see why the feelings or needs of others should matter and expects others to be fully committed to meeting his needs.
 While they will talk at great lengths about their concerns, they will have no patience to listen to the problems of lesser beings.

 8. Narcissists feel entitled to the most and the best.